-Because you are a member of the UnitedHealthcare[®] Group Medicare Advantage (PPO) plan, you can see any provider (network or out-of-network) at the same cost share, as long as they accept the plan and have not opted out of or been excluded or precluded from the Medicare Program.
+Because you are a member of the TRS-Care Medicare Advantage plan, you can see any provider (network or out-of-network) at the same cost share, as long as they accept Medicare and are willing to bill UnitedHealthcare.

 For the details on what medical care is covered by our plan and how much you pay when you get this care, use the benefits chart in the next chapter, Chapter 4 (Medical Benefits Chart, what is covered and what you pay).